7suyash/CryptoVault/README.md

-* Features
+* Featuresb
 Simple User Interface:  A clean and minimalistic UI to manage cryptocurrency balances.
 Offline Functionality: The wallet is not extensively connected to the internet, ensuring basic operations can be performed offline.
 Basic Operations: Users can add and view their cryptocurrency balances.
 Technologies Used